XAU

 Canada's Role in the Global Gold Market

-• No GST/HST on investment-grade gold (bars 99.5%+ purity, recognized mint coins)
+No GST/HST: Investment-grade gold (bars 99.5%+ purity, recognized mint coins) is exempt

-• Gold ETFs (CGL, PHYS) can be held in TFSAs and RRSPs for tax-advantaged exposure
+TFSA advantage: Gold ETFs (CGL, PHYS) held in TFSAs and RRSPs provide tax-advantaged exposure

 Buy Gold Online